alandaux/alandaux.github.io/gravity/gravity.md

 hospitals that weren't classified as general acute care.

 ![Gravity Model Workflow](assets/GravityModel.png)
-Gravity Model Workflow
+**Gravity Model Workflow**
+Additional Details:
+* Distance Matrix allows for the additional input of k, a variable which determines the nearest number of k input features to compare to target features
+* Potential was calculated using the equation (inputWeight)^λ * (targetWeight)^α / (distance)^β

-Spatial catchments were calculated by aggregating the sum of the input weights into the target features.
+* Spatial catchments were calculated by aggregating the sum of the input weights into the target features.

 After pre-processing the HSA Hospital Data was put into the gravity model as the target layer, with beds as the weight field.
 Town and population data from